 - Journals – for writing time.
 Super important to journal daily.

-- Statues and other figurines that mean a lot to you.
-For me, Egypt has always been a fascination of mine.
-I like to think that I had a previous life there in ancient Egypt.
+Egypt has always been a fascination of mine.
+I like to think I had a previous life there in ancient Egypt.
 Actually, it was the 2nd dream job I ever wanted to be an Egyptologist!
-I have always felt close ties to that culture but unaware of why.
+I have always felt close ties to that culture but was unaware of why.

 I decided to paint these two cardboard square pieces because I decided to use them as my affirmations and inspiration boards for my home altar.
-After a couple of coats of paint, I let them both dry before I printed out affirmations, etc to decoupage to the center.
+After a couple of coats of paint, I let them both dry before printing out affirmations, etc., to decoupage to the center.

 I find that my paper cutter always works best for projects like this one.

 Once my quotes were cut out, it was all about the mod podge.
 I used it to adhere the quotes to the board and to seal them to the boards for my shrine.

 After these boards dried, I decided to use command strips to hang the board of these pieces aka a renter’s best friend.

 And Voila!
 Looking at this permanent altar every day makes me so happy for my spiritual practice.
 I am rejuvenated after sitting on my meditation pouf (I made it a few months back) and meditating each morning to help me center myself.
 Lighting some incense on a burner and using prayer to channel my spirit guides.